 HOW IS THE CAUSE OF EXCESSIVE TEARING DETERMINED?

-A thorough eye examination by an ophthalmologist (Eye M.D.) is necessary to determine the cause of excessive tearing.
+A thorough eye examination by an eye care worker is necessary to determine the cause of excessive tearing.
 He or she may also:

 HOW IS EXCESSIVE TEARING TREATED?